A flexible model-free prediction-based framework for feature ranking: Real data applications

-We apply s-CC and s-NPC to two real datasets to demonstrate their wide application potential in biomedical research. \jjl{Here we set the number of random splits $B=1000$ for s-CC and s-NPC for stability consideration.} First, we use a dataset containing genome-wide DNA methylation profiles of $285$ breast tissues measured by the Illumina HumanMethylation450 microarray technology.
+The first dataset contains genome-wide DNA methylation profiles of $285$ breast tissues measured by the Illumina HumanMethylation450 microarray technology.
 This dataset includes $46$ normal tissues and $239$ breast cancer tissues.
-Methylation levels are measured at $468,424$ CpG probes in every tissue \citep{fleischer2014genome}.
+Methylation levels are measured at $468{,}424$ CpG probes in every tissue \citep{fleischer2014genome}.
 We download the preprocessed and normalized dataset from the Gene Expression Omnibus (GEO) \citep{edgar2002gene} with the accession number GSE60185.
 The preprocessing and normalization steps are described in detail in \cite{fleischer2014genome}.
 To facilitate the interpretation of our analysis results, we further process the data as follows.
 First, we discard a CpG probe if it is mapped to no gene or more than one genes.
 Second, if a gene contains multiple CpG probes, we calculate its methylation level as the average methylation level of these probes.
-This procedure leaves us with $19,363$ genes with distinct methylation levels in every tissue.
-We consider the tissues as data points and the genes as features, so we have a sample with size $n=285$ and number of features $d=19,363$.
+This procedure leaves us with $19{,}363$ genes with distinct methylation levels in every tissue.
+We consider the tissues as data points and the genes as features, so we have a sample with size $N=285$ and number of features $d=19{,}363$.
 Since misclassifying a patient with cancer to be healthy leads to more severe consequences than the other way around, we code the $239$ breast cancer tissues as the class $0$ and the $46$ normal tissues as the class $1$ to be aligned with the NP paradigm.
 After applying s-CC (\ref{CC}) and s-NPC with $\delta_1 = .05$ and four $\alpha$ levels ($.05$, $.10$, $.20$, and $.30$) (\ref{Npscore}) to this sample, we summarize the top $10$ genes found by each criterion in Table \ref{tab:bc_rank}.
 Most of these top ranked genes have been reported associated with breast cancer, suggesting that our proposed criteria can indeed help researchers find meaningful features.
 Meanwhile, although other top ranked genes do not yet have experimental validation, they have weak literature indication and may serve as potentially interesting targets for cancer researchers.
 For a detailed list of literature evidence, please see \textit{the Supplementary Excel File}.
 The fact that these five criteria find distinct sets of top genes is in line with our rationale that feature importance depends on prediction objective.
 By exploring top features found by each criterion, researchers will obtain a comprehensive collection of features that might be scientifically interesting.